parlr/lsf-wiki/README.md

 ### Credits

 Videos are produce and share by Signe de Sens, a french association, and available throught their [online application Elix](https://www.elix-lsf.fr/).

+License

+This project is licensed under the terms of the GNU GPLv3.